Get insider access

 DRC @ Max Volume

-The Sonos Ray has an adequate stereo dynamics performance.
-It gets loud enough to fill an average-sized living room with sound.
-However, like most small bars, it doesn't get much louder than that, so it's not suitable for listening in large, open spaces.
+The bar gets loud enough to fill an average-sized living room with sound.
+However, like most small bars, it doesn't get much louder than that, so it's unsuitable for listening in large, open spaces.
 There's also a bit of compression when you push it to max volume, especially in the bass range, so you notice pumping artifacts that distort the sound a bit.

 Sound